Inflectra/spira-documentation/docs/Spira-User-Manual/Inflectra-Ai-In-Spira.md

 - The product name of the product the requirement is in

 #### EARS Analysis

+!!! info "*EARS"
-*EARS stands for "the Easy Approach to Requirements Syntax", which you can learn more about [here]()
+    EARS stands for the Easy Approach to Requirements Syntax, which is a system for writing straightforward requirements.

+The analysis includes a score from 1 to 5 and tells you how to improve the requirement using the EARS ruleset.
+This way, it can help make your requirements clear and concise for developers, testers, and other stakeholders.
+A score of 5 is given when the requirement is fully aligned with EARS, and 1 is given when it needs significant work to be usable.

 ### Test Case details page
 From the test case details page you can generate the following content: